kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     |------------------------------------------|
 ```

-Each BucketClaim is meant to map to one account (or its equivalent) in the OSP with privileges to access the bucket.
-Once the credentials are successfully generated in the OSP, a secret by the name specified in the BucketClaim is created and the credential values are stored in it.
-The secret resides in the namespace of the BucketClaim.
+Each BucketClaim is meant to map to a unique service account in the OSP.
+Once the requested privileges have been granted, a secret by the name specified in `credentialsSecretName` in the BucketClaim is created.
+The secret will reside in the namespace of the BucketClaim.
+The secret will cotain either keys or service account mappings based on the chosen authentication type.

-The sidecar sets the `AccessGranted` condition to `True` in the BucketClaim object.
+If this call returns successfully, the sidecar sets `AccessGranted` condition to `True` in the BucketAccess.

 NOTE:
- - The secret is not created until the credentials have been generated.
+ - The secret will not be created until the credentials are generated/service account mappings are complete.
- - Within a namespace, one BucketClaim and secret pair is generally sufficient, but cases which may want to control this more granularly can use multiple.
+ - Within a namespace, one BucketAccess and secret pair is generally sufficient, but cases which may want to control this more granularly can use multiple.

-## Bucket Provisioning (for pods)
+## Attaching Buckets

-The following stakeholders are involved in the lifecycle of provisioning bucket for pods:
+The following stakeholders are involved in the lifecycle of attaching bucket to pods:

  - Users  - specify bucket in the pod definition

-Once a valid BucketClaim is available (`AccessGranted` is `True`), pods can use it to access buckets.
+Once a valid BucketClaim is available (`AccessGranted` is `True`), pods can use them.

-###### 1. User creates pod with a projected volume pointing to the secret in BucketClaim
+###### 1. User creates pod with a projected volume pointing to the secret in BucketAccess

-The secret pointed to by the BucketClaim is required for the Pod to be started.
-If either the Bucket hasn't been provisioned, or the access has not been granted - the pod will not run.
+The secret mentioned in the `credentialsSecretName` field of the BucketAccess should be set as a projected volume in the PodSpec.
+If either the Bucket provisioning is incomplete, or the access generation is incomplete - the pod will not run.
 It will wait indefinitely for those two conditions to be true.

-In order to specify the bucket for the pod, a projected volume pointing to the secret mentioned above needs to be specified.

 ```
     PodSpec - pod1